ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Should I catch a `PathTooLongException` here?
 And this is only for library functions, which are well-documented.
-Imagine dealing with a third-party library, or function calls a few layers deep: at a certain point, you have to assume _everything may throw_.
+Imagine dealing with a third-party library, or function calls a few layers deep in your own application: at a certain point, you have to assume _everything may throw_.

 [msdn]: https://msdn.microsoft.com/en-us/library/gg145045.aspx